conda/conda/docs/source/spec.rst

 ``info/files``: This file lists all files which are part of the package itself (one per line), i.e. all files which need to get linked into the environment.
+Any files in the package not listed in this file will not be linked when the package is installed.

-``info/has_prefix``: This optional file lists all files that contain a placeholder for the install prefix, which upon install need to be replaced by the real install prefix.
+``info/has_prefix``: This optional file lists all files that contain a placeholder, ``/opt/anaconda1anaconda2anaconda3``, for the install prefix, which upon install is replaced by the real install prefix.

 Repository structure and index